Admin console audit log

 - Event Description—Details about the change, such as the new group's email address or the user account name that was deleted.

 - IP Address—The internet protocol (IP) address used by the administrator to sign in to the Admin console.
 This might reflect the administrator's physical location, but not necessarily.
 For example, it could instead be a proxy server or a virtual private network (VPN) address.

 - Date—The date the event occurred (displayed in your browser's default timezone).

-Use the Filter section on the right to configure the page to only display data that meets certain criteria.
+Use the Filters section at the side to configure the page to only display data that meets certain criteria.
 For example, the page can show events of a particular type, or events that occurred during a specific date range.

 - If you don't see the Filters section, click .